Truth: Ancient Greek philosophy

 Similar statements can also be found in Plato's dialogues (Cratylus 385b2, Sophist 263b).

 Some Greek philosophers maintained that truth was either not accessible to mortals, or of greatly limited accessibility, forming early philosophical skepticism.
 Among these were Xenophanes, Democritus, and Pyrrho, the founder of Pyrrhonism, who argued that there was no criterion of truth.

 The Epicureans believed that all sense perceptions were true, and that errors arise in how we judge those perceptions.

 The Stoics conceived truth as accessible from impressions via cognitive grasping.

 Medieval philosophy

 Avicenna (980–1037)

-In early Islamic philosophy, Avicenna (Ibn Sina) defined truth in his work Kitab Al-Shifa The Book of Healing, Book I, Chapter 8, as:
+In early Islamic philosophy, Avicenna (Ibn Sina) defined truth in his work The Book of Healing, Book I, Chapter 8, as:

 Avicenna elaborated on his definition of truth later in Book VIII, Chapter 6:

-However, this definition is merely a rendering of the medieval Latin translation of the work by Simone van Riet.
+This definition is but a rendering of the medieval Latin translation of the work by Simone van Riet.
 A modern translation of the original Arabic text states: